alyxwithay/alyxwithay.github.io/_posts/2014-11-21-Results-Section-Tables-and-Figures.md

 	- **12/1/14 with the BIC included in new calcs**
 - Calculate the BIC for each--change code for this
 	- **12/1/14**
+	- **12/2/14, found a faster easier way to determine variable selection using the "leaps" package in r for multiple linear regression analysis**
+- using the best models from the leaps analysis predict the outcome for the newtitration data and the predicted r^2

 ## Tables